 When it comes to mandates like ESG, it's all about control

-Imagine you’re responsible for the investments of a huge portfolio - one that is under intense public scrutiny.
-Perhaps it’s the pension plan of a big consumer brand - and the current pressures of socially responsible investing are putting your portfolio in the brand bullseye.
-Or maybe the holdings of your teacher’s pension scheme or sovereign wealth fund have suddenly become hot bed political issues.
+Imagine you’re responsible for the investments of a huge portfolio—one that is under intense public scrutiny.
+Perhaps the portfolio is an endowment belonging to Harvard or Yale or one of the many other universities facing student protests about your investment holdings.
+Or perhaps it’s the pension plan of a big consumer brand—and the current pressures of socially responsible investing are putting your portfolio in the brand bullseye.
+Or maybe the holdings of your teacher’s pension plan or sovereign wealth fund have suddenly become hotbed political issues.

 How do you manage such a portfolio, in light of today’s public pressures?
 And the temperature of hot issues changes constantly, so what about tomorrow’s areas of scrutiny?
 You’ve spent your institutional-investing career focused on intense performance goals.
-But now you’re supposed to balance ESG and other mandates as well, and still keep performance and risk controls intact?
+But now you’re supposed to balance Environmental, Social and Governance (ESG) and other mandates as well, and still keep performance and risk controls intact?
 How?
 And how do you do all this without increasing the cost of ownership?

 First and foremost, you’d better know what you own.